-6 Signs Your Child Is a Victim of Cyberbullying
+6 Signs Your Kid Is a Victim of Cyberbullying

-Learn how to read the signs of cyberbullying, and how you can help your teen if she's being cyberbullied.
+Learn how to read the signs of cyberbullying, and how you can help your teen if they're being bullied online.

-Tweens and teens are notoriously private but it’s wise to start investigating if your child starts to seem much more concerned about hiding her screen.
+Tweens and teens are notoriously private but it’s wise to start investigating if your teen starts to seem much more concerned about hiding her screen.
 If this is a new pattern, you may want to consider the benefits of using mSpy to monitor your kid's communication online.

-Your child now avoids hanging out with friends.
+Your teen now avoids hanging out with friends.

-If your child suddenly wants to avoid certain social situations, like hanging out with a specific group of friends, or doing a certain activity, he may be being bullied, Ellis says.
+If your kid suddenly wants to avoid certain social situations, like hanging out with a specific group of friends, or doing a certain activity, he may be being bullied, Ellis says.
 Ask your teen how his friends are doing and if it's a particularly negative reaction, you may want to look into it more.

-What to Do If Your Child Is a Victim of Cyberbullying
+What to Do If Your Kid Is a Victim of Cyberbullying

-If you find out he is being cyberbullied, stopbullying.gov recommends keeping a record and screenshots, then reporting directly to the social media platform as well as your child’s school.
-If your child is receiving threats of violence or worse, or if a crime or illegal behavior is happening, report it to the police.
+If you find out he is being cyberbullied, stopbullying.gov recommends keeping a record and screenshots, then reporting directly to the social media platform as well as your kid's school.
+If your kid is receiving threats of violence or worse, or if a crime or illegal behavior is happening, report it to the police.

 Finally, make sure your kid knows the rules of the cyber road.
 “A parent has to be computer savvy,” Ellis says.
 “You have to communicate with your kids constantly.
 It’s not a one-time conversation.
 Parents need to raise responsible digital citizens because if they don’t, there’s a possibility their kids are going to bully someone, or they will be bullied.”